ciakovx/rorcid.workshop/orcidWalkthrough.md

 carberry <- rorcid::orcid(query = 'josiah AND psychoceramics')
 ```

 We can also use nested searches with `AND()`.
 Note the parentheses and no spaces.
-Carberry is a "professor" at Wesleyan and Brown:
+"Dr." Carberry is a "professor" at Wesleyan and Brown:

 ```{r simple2.2, eval=FALSE}
 carberry <- rorcid::orcid(query = 'carberry AND(wesleyan OR brown)')